hifly81/bikedump/OFFLINE_TILES.md

 # Offline Map Tiles Support

-Bike Dump now supports offline map tiles to avoid rate limiting and 403 errors from online OpenStreetMap servers.
+Bike Dump supports offline map tiles to avoid rate limiting and 403 errors from online OpenStreetMap servers.

 ## How to Use Offline Tiles